Undersea data cable between Germany and Finland broken – DW – 11/18/2024

 It was commissioned in 2016 and is the only undersea communications cable running from the Nordic country to central Europe according to Cinia.

-In October 2023, a natural gas pipeline between Finland and Estonia was damaged in what Finnish authorities said was likely to have been a deliberate act.
+In October 2023, a natural Balticconnector gas pipeline between Finland and Estonia was damaged in what Finnish authorities at the time said was likely to have been a deliberate act.

+However, Helsinki and Beijing have been engaged in diplomatic talks since October of last year over the possible role of a Hong Kong-registered cargo vessel in the damage caused to the pipeline.

 Both Finland and Sweden joined NATO following Russia's invasion of Ukraine in February 2022, having been neutral throughout the Cold War.